-- For the fiscal year ended September 30, 2012, revenue from broadband products decreased 27% from the prior year which was primarily driven by decreased unit shipments of our CATV-related products primarily due to the impact of the Thailand flood. - Fiscal 2011 revenue from broadband products increased approximately 12% from fiscal 2010 which was primarily driven by increased unit shipments of our CATV and video transport products.
-The increase in CATV unit shipments was primarily driven by our quadrature amplitude modulation (QAM) transmitters and receivers.
+- For the fiscal year ended September 30, 2013, revenue from broadband products increased 2% from the prior year which was primarily driven by increased unit shipments of our CATV-related products primarily due to the impact of the Thailand flood in 2011 that adversely impacted our revenues in 2012.
+Sales of our CATV products, which include our quadrature amplitude modulation (QAM) transmitters and receivers, represent the second largest percentage of our total fiber optics-related revenue. - For the fiscal year ended September 30, 2012, revenue from broadband products decreased 27% from the prior year which was primarily driven by decreased unit shipments of our CATV-related products due to the impact of the Thailand flood.